League

 How a Game Works

-Teams of 8 athletes compete across 4 weight classes — Light, Middle, Heavy, and Super.
+Teams of 8 athletes compete across 4 weight classes — Light (under 175 lbs), Middle (under 205 lbs), Heavy (under 245 lbs), and Super (over 246 lbs).
 Each game runs 32 total matches, covering both left and right arms across 4 rounds.

 Each match is a single pull on the MAC Table — a ruleset founded by veteran promoter Ian Carnegie that gives athletes more space to fight, faster match starts, and more decisive wins.